 - Upload image assets for your ads.

-- You can add up to 20 image files as .jpg, .gif, or .png with a maximum size of 150KB.
+- You can add up to 20 image files like .jpg, .gif, or .png with a maximum size of 150KB.

 - Landscape images can be the most valuable format for native ads, while portrait images can be the most valuable for interstitial content.